samanthacbrosler/sbrosler_CS285FinalProject/README.md

 ## Instructions

 ### Generating Final Plots
-- Run `plots.ipynb` to generate the final plots included in my final project paper.
-Make sure the data folder is on the path.
+- `plots.ipynb` generates the final plots included in my final project paper from saved data in the 'data' folder

 ### Complete Analysis
-- Run `main.ipynb` to execute all four analyses included in my final project.
+- `main.ipynb` executes all four analyses discussed in my final project.
   - **Note:** `main.ipynb` sets `test_splits = 3` for computational speed.
   - The final plots in the paper were averaged across at least 10 test splits.